mmadaio/char-rnn-tensorflow/README.md

 ## Requirements
 - [Tensorflow 1.0](http://www.tensorflow.org)

-##Setup:
+## Setup:

-####In a terminal window:
+### In a terminal window:

-- If you don’t have pip, then install pip first:
+- If you don’t have pip, then install pip first: sudo apt-get install python3-pip
-		“sudo apt-get install python3-pip”

 - If you don’t have virtualenv, then: pip install virtualenv

-- If you haven’t set up your virtual environment yet:
+- If you haven’t set up your virtual environment yet
-		Set up virtualenv (venv) within the char-rnn directory cd to the directory
+ - Set up virtualenv (venv) within the char-rnn directory:
+  - cd to the directory
-			virtualenv venv
+  - virtualenv venv

-####Every time:
+### Every time:

 In your directory,
 - Activate virtualenv with:
 	source venv/bin/activate